EXPLAINER: Did Floyd really yell, ‘I ate too many drugs?’

 Attorney Eric Nelson didn’t get the clear confirmation he was seeking, but he may have planted a seed in jurors’ minds anyway as he seeks to sow reasonable doubt about the prosecution’s case against Derek Chauvin.

-Part of his strategy for defending Chauvin against murder and manslaughter charges has been to deflect responsibility for Floyd‘s death last May 25 away from Chauvin - a white officer who knelt on the Black man’s neck for 9 1/2 minutes - and onto Floyd himself for using illegal drugs.
+Part of his strategy for defending Chauvin against murder and manslaughter charges has been to deflect responsibility for Floyd‘s death last May 25 away from Chauvin - a white officer who prosecutors say knelt on the Black man’s neck for 9 1/2 minutes - and onto Floyd himself for using illegal drugs.
 An autopsy found fentanyl and methamphetamine in his system.

 Nelson first played a short clip with the disputed quote, which came from another officer’s body camera video, during the testimony of Jody Stiger, a Los Angeles Police Department sergeant who served as a prosecution use-of-force expert.
 The video shows a chaotic and noisy scene as Floyd, handcuffed and laying on his stomach, yelled and moaned in distress.